KaiqueZambrano/chez-gamekit/README.md

 # chez-gamekit

-Raylib bindings, an ECS with a small DSL, and a game engine layer for Chez Scheme.
+Raylib bindings, an ECS, and game utilities for Chez Scheme.
 Built for personal use — simple 2D games.
-No package system, no dependencies beyond Chez Scheme and raylib.

 ## Requirements